Sunday, January 11, 2015

 Turned out not to be as bad as I feared.
 Unk hadn't yet hit the big 5-0 and was reasonably healthy and strong.
-While I considered the purchase of Starizona’s Landing Pad tripod accessory to help get the scope properly positioned on the tripod, I soon decided I didn’t need it.
+While I considered the purchase of Starizona’s Landing Pad accessory to help me get the scope properly positioned on the tripod, I soon decided I didn’t need it.
 With a little practice and the aid of a wheeled JMI case, toting the scope out to an observing field and lifting it onto the tripod was, if not easy, not as much of a challenge as I was afraid it might be.

 And, so, it was unicorns and rainbows for me and the NS11, who I soon discovered was named “Big Bertha,” for quite a spell.
 For ten years.
 As my fifties ran out and my sixties approached, however, something strange happened.
-Every fraking time I took Bertha out, it was more difficult to lift her case into my vee-hickle and more difficult to get her up on her tripod.
+Every fracking time I took Bertha out, it was more difficult to lift her case into my vehicle and more difficult to get her up on her tripod.
 That danged CAT was putting on weight!

 ‘Course the problem was not the scope, but moi.
 Each passing year made wrestling with Bertha more of a pain.
-The result was that I stopped using the scope at our local dark site, reserving her for Chiefland and (occasionally) the Deep South Regional Star Gaze.
-Three years ago, following an incident where I nearly hurt myself right bad while maneuvering the NS11 in her case down the front steps of the old Chaos Manor South, I began using the scope even less.
+The result was I stopped using the scope at our local dark site, reserving her for Chiefland and (occasionally) the Deep South Regional Star Gaze.
+Three years ago, following an incident where I nearly hurt myself right bad while maneuvering the NS11 in her case down the front steps of Chaos Manor South, I began using the scope even less.
 Once I purchased my Edge 800/VX rig in the spring of 2013, I stopped using Big Bertha altogether.

 Which was a shame, since she is such a capable telescope, both visually and for video.
-I never did much long exposure astrophotography with her; that required hefting her onto her wedge, which was a hell of a job even in my salad days.
+I never did much long exposure astrophotography with her; that required hefting her onto her wedge, which was a heck of a job even in my salad days.
 She could do amazing stuff with the Mallincam Xtreme, however.
 The countless tiny galaxies of the Herschel Project fell before her like dry leaves before the wild hurricane fly.
 I missed those crazy deep sky tears down CAV way with my girl Bertha, but what could your broken down old hillbilly of an Uncle do?

 As 2013 segued into 2014, I determined to do something to get Bertha back on the road and under the stars again.
 Thinking part of the problem was the big, heavy JMI wheeled case, I tried a couple of case alternatives.
 Which were dismal failures.
 I did develop an easier method of getting the scope in her case into and out of my Toyota 4Runner, but it was easier, not EASY.
 Leave Bertha caseless?
 That was harder, not easier.
 At least I could roll her to the scope in the JMI.
 Regretfully, I put Bertha out to pasture again.

 Oh, how I missed having the C11 on the field with me on those nights when I decided to go visual.
-Yes, a C8 like Emma Peel, my Edge 800, can do a surprising job on the dadgum faint fuzzies, but come close to a C11?
+Yes, a C8 like Emma Peel, my Edge 800, can do a surprising job on dadgum faint fuzzies, but come close to a C11?
 No freaking way, y’all.
 There was simply no question of me continuing with Bertha the way she was, though.
 In the course of cleaning out the Old Manse after our move last spring, Unk took a spill and fell on his back on the front steps.
-Didn't do any permanent damage, but I was stove up for a long time.
+Apparently didn't do any permanent damage, but I was stove-up for a long time.
 That little accident underlined that I have to take things easier these days and be more careful, and that precludes waltzing a 66-pound fork mount SCT around.

 At the top of my list for Bertha was Losmandy’s venerable G11 mount, now equipped with the new Gemini II goto system.
 After setting up next to a dude using one at last fall’s Deep South Regional Star Gaze, though, I changed my mind.
 The G11 seemed a mite on the large side for me with that big tripod, and while the Gemini II system had some incredible features, it was, in my opinion, still a work in progress given the way my neighbor sweated over getting aligned and tracking during the star party.